OGEL - Global Energy Law & Regulation Portal

 We are looking for both short comments on recent developments of broad interest and longer academic style papers.
 We would like, such comments and papers to be backed-up by provision of in-depth notes and articles and primary legal and regulatory materials.

 Given OGEL's role as the principal "Global Energy Law & Regulation Portal", we are looking to re-publish quality and relevant studies published elsewhere - and would appreciate help in identifying such studies and, where possible, get the authors' (or other right-holders') consent.

-Editor: Dr. Philip Andrews-Speed
+Editor: Dr. Tina Hunter

 - Natural Gas Provisions in Host Government Contracts